dgraph-io/dgraph/wiki/content/mutations/index.md

 ' | jq
 ```

-The result if any user with the specified `email` was found :
+The result if we find any user with the specified `email` :

 ```json
 {